ezaruba/notonlyowner/content/ethereum/ethernaut/force.md

 I've added some comments to the exploit, though it is as self-explanatory as can be:

-- Deploy the attacker contract
+1. Deploy the attacker contract
-- Call `destruct` function
+2. Call the `destruct` function
-- Pass challenge :)
+3. Pass challenge

 The rest are just utilities to validate and log each step of the attack.

 So that's it!

 Make sure that you've deployed the Force contract to `ganache` before running the exploit with `npx truffle exec exploits/force.exploit.js`.

 Even though the challenge may have been a little basic, it taught us a new feature of smart contracts that we'd never seen before, which might come in handy at some point.

 You can find the whole [exploit](https://github.com/tinchoabbate/ethernaut-ctf/blob/master/exploits/force.exploit.js) and the [attacker contract](https://github.com/tinchoabbate/ethernaut-ctf/blob/master/contracts/ForceAttack.sol) at the GitHub repo.

-For the next post, be ready to do some Ethereum lockpicking, because we are gonna have to unlock [Vault](https://ethernaut.zeppelin.solutions/level/0xe77b0bea3f019b1df2c9663c823a2ae65afb6a5f).
+For the next post, be ready to do some Ethereum lockpicking, because we are gonna have to unlock a [Vault](https://ethernaut.openzeppelin.com/level/0xe77b0bea3f019b1df2c9663c823a2ae65afb6a5f).